Our Business Model, as Seen Through Business Development

 How ITOCHU Differs from a General Private Equity Fund

-As we consider business investment one of our major options, our business model is often compared to that of a private equity fund.
-There are certain similar aspects, such as the desire to contribute proactively to management and maximize the corporate value of investees.
-We view as different, however, the facts that we are also aiming to increase our own corporate value as we focus on generating synergy with existing businesses and enjoy returns (cash) centered on trading profits and dividends.
+As we consider business investment to be a powerful tool, our business model is often compared to that of a private equity fund.
+There are certain similar aspects, such as the desire to contribute proactively to investees’ management and maximize the corporate value of investees.
+However, the differences are that we focus on generating synergies with existing businesses and enjoy returns centered on trading profits and dividends.

 Business Development Example: Our FamilyMart-Centered Convenience Store Business